weazzyefff/Rock-Paper-Scissors/README.md

-# Tic-Tac-Toe
+#Rock Paper Scissors,

-A game of Tic Tac Toe
+A game of Rock Paper Scissors, but only using the console.
+No HTML/CSS.